Dead or Alive (video game): Reception

 In Japan, Game Machine listed Dead or Alive on their January 1, 1997 issue as being the most-popular arcade game for the previous two weeks.
 Game Machine also listed Dead or Alive++ on their November 15, 1998 issue as being the eleventh most-popular arcade game for the previous two weeks.

-Although it was not widely distributed in U.S. arcades, Dead or Alive was a commercial success, helping Tecmo pull in a profit of 9.2 million dollars in 1996 and saving the company from bankruptcy.
-The Saturn version would go on to sell more than 161,000 copies in Japan.
+Although it was not widely distributed in U.S. arcades, Dead or Alive was a commercial success.
+After a loss of 5.2 million dollars (490 million yen) in 1995, Dead or Alive helped Tecmo pull in a profit of 9.2 million dollars (970 million yen) in 1996, saving the company from bankruptcy.
+The Sega Saturn version would top the Japanese charts on release, coming in number 1 during Week 41 in 1997.
+The initial run of 92,000 copies sold out on the day of release.
+It would go on to sell more than 161,000 copies in Japan.

 Upon the game's release in arcades, a Next Generation reviewer commented, "A fighting game that mimics Virtua Fighter 2 in its look and feel to a frightening degree ...
 Dead or Alive boasts smooth control, crisp polygonal graphics, and an attitude that may enable this game to stand on its own despite its familiar origins."
 He identified the variety of characters and the danger zones as the game's standout features, and said the tough AI forces players to learn more complex moves and strategies.

 The home versions were successful critically as well.
 Due to the Saturn version's planned (and eventually aborted) releases in the U.S. and UK, it saw a considerable number of reviews in those two countries.
 Sega Saturn Magazine described Dead or Alive as "An incredible beat 'em up both technically and visually, even getting close to beating Sega's own-brand VF [Virtua Fighter] games."
 Computer and Video Games called it "an essential buy for import Saturn gamers", while Next Generation commented, "Dead or Alive is such a polished game that it's surprising to realize this is Tecmo's first 3D fighter."
 GamePro lauded it for its vast number of moves and throws, and its fast and intense fights.